 A Sentimental favourite – Thomson Family Shiraz

-These special, gnarled old vines have survived a 10-year drought, providing stronger than younger vines whose roots were not deep enough to reach subterranean water supplies.
-The 15 rows of vines produce very small amounts of fruit, cropped at less than four tonnes per hectare, which is meticulously hand-harvested, selected and sorted.
+These special gnarled old vines have survived a 10-year drought.
+Old vines proving stronger than younger vines whose roots were not deep enough to reach subterranean water supplies.
+The 15 rows of vines produce very small amounts of fruit.
+The fruit is cropped at less than four tonnes per hectare, which is then meticulously hand-harvested, selected and sorted.